0x00Jeff/ElfFileInfecters/README.md

 now the payload doesn't have to be null-byte-free but that's preferable as it helps to generate a smaller code

-refer to payload.s to get an idea of what an accepted payload should look like
+refer to elf.s to get an idea of what an accepted payload should look like

 ## quick demo